-PDSW is focussing on developing its creative and health work with older people.
-People aged over 65 make up 20% of the population and this will rise to 26% by 2030.
-There are more people aged over 85 and 100 than ever before and the number rises year on year.
+PDSW is genuinely excited about the burgeoning field of interest in creative dance and dance for health and wellbeing work with older people.
+The SW has a greater proportion of over 65s than any other English region and it is appropriate that as a publicly funded organisation we make sure that some of our work meets the demands and potential of this section of society.
 We believe that dance can make a unique contribution to the health and wellbeing of older people.
-It involves music, creativity, exercise, social interaction and touch - all of which contribute to making a person feel better or happier at the end of a session than they did at the beginning!
+It involves music, creativity, exercise, social interaction and touch – all of which contribute to making a person feel better or happier at the end of a session than they did at the beginning!

-In addition, there are an increasing number of professional older dancers who have maintained their fitness levels and love of dance and have the potential to still perform.
-We were delighted to hear that one of the Company of Elders at Sadler's Wells has just got his first professional contract aged 63!
-We aim to raise the visibility of practitioners working in this field and to promote a positive image of older dancers (amateur and professional).
+In addition, there are an increasing number of professional older dancers who have maintained their fitness levels and love of dance and enjoy performing.
+We aim to find opportunities to share new dance work created by older dancers on stage and through film, to nurture the skilled dance practitioners working in this field and to promote a positive image of older dancers (amateur and professional) through film and photograph.